apache/ignite/modules/visor-console-2.10/README.txt

-Apache Ignite Visor Console Module
+GridGain Visor Console Module
 ---------------------------

-Apache Ignite Visor Console module to be build with Scala 2.10.
+GridGain Visor Console module to be build with Scala 2.10.